Step 5: Run the race!

 At the finish:

-- We need to see your bib number on your chest or stomach.
+- We need to see your bib number on your chest.
 NOT on your back, NOT on your leg, and NOT covered up by your jacket.

 - Only registered participants may enter the chute — once only.
 Relay teams: only your last runner enters the chute! (yes we're repeating ourselves)